ecruz165/agentx-cli/README.md

 ## Personas

-Personas enable role-based context filtering.
-Different team members see only the aliases relevant to their role.
+Personas enable role-based context filtering and perspective scoping.
+Different team members see only the aliases relevant to their role, and the AI responds with the appropriate tone and focus.

 ### Persona Definition